prakhardubey2002/Solana-CourseWork/Readme.md

 #### Proof of History

-Proof of History (PoH) is a method of incorporating time itself into the blockchain, attempting to reduce the load on network nodes while processing blocks. also Proof of history is not a consesus mechanism it just allow timestamp everything that happen in blockchain
+Proof of History (PoH) is a method of incorporating time itself into the blockchain, attempting to reduce the load on network nodes while processing blocks. also Proof of history is not a consesus mechanism it just allow timestamp everything that happen in blockchain,Every transaction when seen in solana explorer will have timestamp attribute for it

 #### Practical Byzantine fault Tolerance
 Solana implements a derivation of PBFT, but with one fundamental difference.
 Proof of History (PoH) provides a global source of time before consensus.
 Our implementation of PBFT uses the PoH as the network clock of time, and the exponentially-increasing time-outs that replicas use in PBFT can be computed and enforced in the PoH itself.PoH is a Verifiable Delay Function implemented as a sequential hash function.
 We use a loose definition of a VDF, since verification requires (compute time)/(number of cores)